ruhler/fable/spec/README.txt

 case, with the following arguments describing the expected behavior when running the test.

+Aside from the xfail case, only the first occurrence of @@fble-test@@ in a file takes effect.
+Any subsequent occurrences of @@fble-test@@ are ignored.

 The following @@fble-test@@ arguments are supported for describing test
 cases: